 - Substitute ½ cup unsweetened applesauce for butter for a healthy snack version.

-- Use gluten free flour if desired.
-(I like Bob’s Red Mill One-to-one gluten free flour
+- Make it gluten free banana bread by using GF flour like Bob’s Red Mill One-to-One gluten free flour.

-- Substitute coconut sugar for the brown sugar.
+- Substitute coconut sugar.
 You can also opt for regular granulated white sugar or light brown sugar if preferred.

 - For extra moist bread, add ½ cup of plain yogurt (Greek or regular) or sour cream.